artikozel/decred-articles/English/howilearnedtostopworryingandlovethecli/part1-settingupdcrd.md

 ![](../../img/setup3.PNG)

-Now you may need to eject your micro SD card and plug it back in for your computer to recognize it once more(at least I did) so we can proceed to **enabling SSH** straight from boot.
+Now, you may need to eject your micro SD card and plug it back in for your computer to recognize it once more (at least I did) so we can proceed to **enabling SSH** straight from boot.

 Open the new drive that (re)appears go to it and **create an empty file named ssh with no filetype extension**.
 You may need to enable filetype extension visibility in your explorer window so you can edit them.
 It is located under the "view" tab, roughly as depicted, if you're a Windows 10 user.